-649. Light-Up Medical Tricorder M

-STAR TREK: THE NEXT GENERATION (TV SERIES, 1987-1994) A light-up medical tricorder from science-fiction TV series Star Trek: The Next Generation.
+649. Light-Up Medical Tricorder M STAR TREK: THE NEXT GENERATION (TV SERIES, 1987-1994) A light-up medical tricorder from science-fiction TV series Star Trek: The Next Generation.
 Medical tricorders were used by the Enterprise medical crew, including Dr. Beverly Crusher (Gates McFadden), as a way of scanning patients for illnesses and assessing their condition.
 This light-up tricorder is made of resin and features scrolling light displays and a detachable aluminium "scanning device", located in the top of the tricorder.
 This device was used in the show to perform additional scans of a person, or to send information to a source other than the tricorder.
 The tricorder opens out, which automatically activates its light displays, with an array of sequencing patterns creating the illusion that the device is scanning and recording.
 The item has been refinished or clear coated after production, giving it a high-gloss finish, and the scanner has been polished.
 It also shows minor wear from production use and age.
 The display "screen" in the middle of the tricorder has peeled away slightly.
-Dimensions: (open) 20.5 cm x 8.5 cm x 4 cm (8" x 3 $\frac{1}{4}$ " x 1 $\frac{1}{2}$ ") Contains electronics; see electronics notice pg 504
+Dimensions: (open) 20.5 cm x 8.5 cm x 4 $\,$ cm (8" x 3 1⁄4" x 1 1⁄2") Contains electronics; see electronics notice pg 504 Estimate: £2,000 - 3,000

-651. Type-1 "Cricket" Phaser M STAR TREK: THE NEXT GENERATION (TV SERIES, 1987-1994) A Type-1 "Cricket" phaser from science-fiction series Star Trek: The Next Generation.
+650. Borg Phaser M STAR TREK: THE NEXT GENERATION (TV SERIES, 1987 - 1994) A Borg phaser from sci-fi TV show Star Trek: The Next Generation.
+The Borg used their wrist-mounted phasers in the two-part episode Descent, which comprised the Season 6 finale and the Season 7 premiere, and saw the Borg going on the offensive against the crew of the Enterprise.
+The phaser is made of resin and is painted gunmetal grey.
+It features a metal tip and has a metal spring running from the top to the side of the phaser.
+It has metal attachments and mechanical detailing to provide a technical feel, and features Velcro® on the underside so it could easily attach to the wearer.
+The phaser features minor wear from production use, including scuffs and scratches.
+Dimensions: 14.5 cm x 4.5 cm x 3.5 cm (5 3/4" x 1 3/4" x 1 1/2") Estimate: £300 - 500 651.
+Type-1 "Cricket" Phaser M STAR TREK: THE NEXT GENERATION (TV SERIES, 1987-1994) A Type-1 "Cricket" phaser from science-fiction series Star Trek: The Next Generation.
 These phasers are the smallest, most basic weapons carried by Starfleet personnel.
 They are seen in episodes such as Season 5's "The Game", when Wesley Crusher (Wil Wheaton) used one as a distraction.
 Dubbed the "cricket" by production and fans alike, the phaser is made predominantly of resin, metal and plastic.
 It has two buttons on the top and a transparent red acrylic front, from which the beam emanates on screen.
 The top of the phaser slides back, revealing wiring inside, which suggests that the phaser lit up during production.
 The piece exhibits some wear from production use and age.
 It has some scuffing and scratches where the grey resin underneath can be seen.
 One of the two buttons on the top is now missing.
-Dimensions: $8.5 \text{ cm} \times 4 \text{ cm} \times 3 \text{ cm} (3 \frac{14}{3} \times 1\frac{1}{2} \times 1\frac{1}{4})$ Contains electronics; see electronics notice pg 508 Estimate: £1,500 - 2,500
+Dimensions: 8.5 cm x 4 $\,$ cm x 3 cm (3 1⁄4" x 1 1⁄2" x 1 1⁄4") Contains electronics; see electronics notice pg 508 Estimate: £1,500 - 2,500